patternfly/patternfly-react/README.md

 nvm use 8
 ```

+This project also requires a Yarn version of >=1.6.0.
+The latest version can be installed [here](https://yarnpkg.com/).

 ## Storybook UI Development

 This project uses [React Storybook](https://storybook.js.org/) to test and demo new React UI components.
 You can view our current storybook [here](https://rawgit.com/patternfly/patternfly-react/gh-pages/index.html).